NEON Pathways Community Hub

 - Sustainable funding sources

-- Payment models based on outcomes, no immediate payment are given
+- Payment models based on outcomes and typically, there is no immediate payment

 - Providing program value education to organizations and potential payers